-Conservation agriculture is also credited with various beneficial changes to soil hydrology, including increases in macroporosity (Abdollahi et al., 2014; Burr-Hersey et al., 2017), water storage (Liu et al., 2019; Basche et al., 2016a; Duchene et al., 2017; Finney et al., 2017; Ashworth et al., 2017), and infiltration (Hudson, 1994; Johnson and Hoyt, 1999; Basche and DeLonge, 2017).
-Mitchell (2017) found cover crops increased infiltration by 2.8 times compared to soils without cover crops.
-Based on a meta-analysis from 27 studies, Basche and DeLonge (2017) concluded that cover cropping was effective in enhancing soil water storage and other soil hydrologic properties when practiced for longer-term (> 10 years) and in drier environments (< 900 mm annual rainfall).
+et al., 2017; Finney et al., 2017; Ashworth et al., 2017), and infiltration (Hudson, 1994; Johnson and Hoyt, 1999; Basche and DeLonge, 2017; Mitchell et al., 2017) Based on a meta-analysis from 27 studies, Basche and DeLonge (2017) concluded that cover cropping was effective in enhancing soil water storage and other soil hydrologic properties when practiced for longer-term (> 10 years) and in drier environments (< 900 mm annual rainfall).

 However, conservation agriculture can also lead to undesired negative outcomes.
 Without tillage to loosen the soil, reduced tillage systems can cause soil consolidation and compaction that can reverse the beneficial physical soil health outcomes (Blanco-Canqui and Ruis, 2018; Pittelkow et al., 2015).
 Several studies have noted the critical lack of field studies and the need for evaluation of long-term effects of conservation agriculture on the soil physical and hydraulic properties and soil hydrological processes (Peña-Sancho et al., 2016; Basche and DeLonge, 2017; Blanco-Canqui and Ruis, 2018; Bacq-Labreuil et al., 2019).
 In this study, we planned to assess the long-term individual impact and its interaction of reduced tillage and cover crops practices on soil structure and associated hydrologic soil functions.
 We evaluated the properties of soil cores collected from the California Conservation Agricultural Systems Innovation (CASI) Center, where plots have been under a mix of reduced tillage and cover crop treatments since 1999.
-Specifically, we aimed to test whether conservation agriculture results in significant alterations in water retention, pore size distribution, density, hydraulic conductivity as well as static and dynamic field capacity.
+Specifically, we aimed to test whether long-term conservation agriculture significantly alters water retention, pore size distribution, density, hydraulic conductivity, as well as steady-state and dynamic field capacity.